 Blue Economy Strategy

-Through Fisheries and Oceans Canada, the federal government is consulting with Canadians from coast to coast to coast on an inclusive and sustainable strategy to create jobs in coastal communities while ensuring healthy aquatic ecosystems.
+Through Fisheries and Oceans Canada, the federal government is developing an inclusive and sustainable strategy to create jobs in coastal communities, while ensuring healthy aquatic ecosystems and advancing reconciliation objectives.

 Oceans Protection Plan